Favorite Holiday Cocktails, State by State 2022

 Writer Ernest Hemingway famously favored the daiquiri during his time in Cuba, and it’s no wonder that Floridians, just 90 miles away, feel the same way.
 If you’ve only tried frozen versions of the white rum drink, this more delicate shaken drink may surprise you.

 Georgia: Cranberry Cocktail

 Far from the chilly cranberry bogs of New England and Oregon, the Peach State has no built-in excuse to favor the tart berries in their December cocktails.
 But Georgians know a good thing when they see it.
-A 5-minute recipe made with cranberry juice, vodka, a splash of ginger ale, and fresh cranberries for color is sure to brighten any holiday occasion.
+A 5-minute holiday vodka cocktail made with cranberry juice, a splash of ginger ale, and fresh cranberries for color is sure to brighten any gathering.

 Hawaii: Peppermint Vodka

 As we continue to explore the popular variations on white Russian cocktails among Yummly users, we can’t miss Idahoers particular yen for this one.
-It’s got the vodka and coffee liqueur you’d expect; the option of milk for a lighter cocktail than cream; and a double hit of peppermint, with both extract and a rim of crushed candies.
+It’s got the vodka and coffee liqueur you’d expect.
+But there's also the option of milk for a lighter cocktail than cream, and a double hit of peppermint, with both extract and a rim of crushed candies.